mattMoczala/rental-pos/README.md

 ## Why web-app and MERN stack?

-It was essential for business owner to have an app optimized both for mobile and desktop (that's why web), also there are multiple cashiers that serve customers and their devices need to be in sync to monitor aviable items (that's why dynamic JS library like React).
+It was essential for business owner to have an app optimized both for mobile and desktop (that's why web), also there are multiple cashiers that serve customers and their devices need to be in sync to monitor aviable items (that's why React).

 ## Features that are likely to be implemented in future:

 - connection with fiscal devices over local network.

+## How to run?

+1. npm i
+2. npm start